 Are you a mid to senior level manager struggling to find a job?
 As an experienced Senior Copywriter and SEO Expert in the recruitment industry, I understand the challenges you face.
 One common question that arises when crafting your resume is whether or not to include your expected salary.
-In this blog, we will dive deep into this topic, providing you with valuable insights and practical solutions to help you navigate this dilemma effectively.
+In this blog, we will dive deep into this topic, providing you with valuable insights and practical solutions to help you navigate this dilemma effectively, including how to communicate your desired salary.

 Problem